BLOG

 8. Invest in an offsite backup solution

-Having the best security features installed on your site is a huge step to deter hackers, but none of it matters if you aren’t regularly backing up your site.
-Aside from hackers, data loss, hardware breakdown and human errors can easily happen at any time, so it’s worth investing in a robust backup solution.
+Installing the best security features on your site is a considerable step to deter hackers, but none of it matters if you aren’t regularly backing up your site.
+Aside from hackers, data loss, hardware breakdown, and human errors can quickly happen at any time, so it’s worth investing in a robust backup solution.

-When done right, a WordPress backup can effectively restore your entire website straight back to its previous condition leaving your business and reputation intact.
-This can be achieved by remote data storage centres, backup plugins and data recovery software.
+A WordPress backup can restore your entire website to its previous condition, leaving your business and reputation intact.
+Remote data storage centers, backup plugins, and data recovery software can achieve this.

 9. Monitor your site regularly

-Regularly check your website’s analytics to observe how visitors are navigating and interacting with your website.
-This will allow you to detect fraudulent or suspicious behaviour and take the necessary actions to rectify the situation.
-A sudden unexplained influx in traffic may be a sign that there has been a hack attempt so be sure to investigate further if you notice abnormalities within your analytics data.
+Regularly check your website’s analytics to observe how visitors navigate and interact with it.
+This will allow you to detect fraudulent or suspicious behavior and take the necessary actions to rectify the situation.
+A sudden unexplained influx in traffic may be a sign of a hack attempt, so be sure to investigate further if you notice abnormalities within your analytics data.

 10. When in doubt, hire a professional

-Keeping your WordPress website up-do-date, secure and optimised can be a complex and time consuming process.
+Keeping your WordPress website up-to-date, secure, and optimized can be complex and time-consuming.
 If you don’t have the skills or the time to stay on top of your website, you should consider hiring a professional to do it for you.

-WP Tech Support have developed a premium quality support and maintenance service for all WordPress website owners that delivers total peace of mind.
-Take a look at our monthly payment plans to find the best option to suit your business requirements.
+WP Tech Support has developed a premium-quality support and maintenance service for WordPress website owners that delivers total peace of mind.
+Look at our monthly payment plans to find the best option to suit your business requirements.

-By taking a proactive approach to security and maintenance can put you ahead of 70% of WordPress websites and save your e-commerce website from cyber criminals.
-It’s not something you can afford to leave until a later date so act now to keep your site secure.
+A proactive approach to security and maintenance can put you ahead of 70% of WordPress websites and save your e-commerce website from cyber criminals.
+You cannot afford to leave it until later, so act now to keep your site secure.